skydoves/skydoves/README.md

 ## 📘 Manifest Android Interview Book

 [Manifest Android Interview](https://www.android.skydoves.me/) is a comprehensive guide designed to enhance your Android development expertise through 108 interview questions with detailed answers, 162 additional practical questions, and 50+ "Pro Tips for Mastery" sections.
-The interview questions primarily focus on Android development—including the Framework, UI, Jetpack Libraries, and Business Logic—as well as Jetpack Compose, covering Fundamentals, Runtime, and UI.
+The interview questions primarily focus on Android development—including the Framework, UI, Jetpack Libraries, and Business Logic, as well as Jetpack Compose, covering Fundamentals, Runtime, and UI.
+The [Course - Manifest Android Interview](https://leanpub.com/c/manifest-android-interview-courses) with over 250 quiz questions, 370 practical and follow-up questions with full answers, and 60+ pro tips, this course helps you sharpen skills, understand the why, and prepare for real-world technical challenges for Android & Compose; it challenges you to prove you've mastered it and earn a certificate.

 <a href="https://kotlin-deepdive.com/">
 <img src="https://github.com/user-attachments/assets/85476c0d-d060-4d66-ad64-33678113d386" width="13%" align="right"/>